 kwaito (noun) – Music of South Africa’s urban black youth, which first emerged in the 1990s.
 Kwaito is a mixture of South African disco, hip hop, R&B, ragga, and a heavy dose of house music beats.
 From the Tsotsitaal or township informal amakwaitosi (gangster).

-kwela (noun) – Popular form of township music from the 1950s, based on the pennywhistle – a cheap and simple instrument taken up by street performers.
+kwela (noun) – Popular form of township music from the 1950s, based on the pennywhistle – a cheap and simple instrument used by street performers.
 The term kwela comes from the isiZulu for “get up” or “climb on”, also township slang for police vans, the kwela-kwela.
 It is said that the young men who played the pennywhistle on street corners also acted as lookouts to warn those drinking in illegal shebeens of the arrival of the cops.

 kwela-kwela (noun) – Police van, or minibus taxi.
 From the isiXhosa and isiZulu for “climb on”.